-A BILL to amend and reenact §16-3-4 of the Code of West Virginia, 1931, as amended, relating to removing Hepatitis B vaccine from the list of compulsory immunizations.
+A BILL to amend and reenact §16-3-4 of the Code of West Virginia, 1931, as amended, relating to compulsory immunizations; and permitting religious exemptions.

 Be it enacted by the Legislature of West Virginia:

 ARTICLE 3.
 PREVENTION AND CONTROL OF COMMUNICABLE AND OTHER INFECTIOUS DISEASES.